Choose from the best online UK bookmakers

 Some sites will also offer ball-by-ball coverage with graphics, scorecards and more, so there is plenty to gain from shopping around using the links above.

 Cricket is a fantastic sport for betting, with various different forms of the game offering a multitude of opportunities no matter which way you like to bet.
 The fast pace of the T20s has brought a new aspect to cricket betting with the opportunity for a match to swing in an instant, more so than ever before.
-With the fall of a wicket, a team’s odds for the win can slash from certain favourites to big underdogs, which gives us plenty of opportunity to bet in play and make money using cash outs.
+With the fall of a wicket, a team’s odds for the win can slash from certain favourites to big underdogs, which gives us plenty of opportunity to bet in play using cash outs.

 The longer forms of the game go through similar swings, and with test cricket a game of mental toughness and the buildup of pressure, we can generally get a good gauge on whether a wicket is coming, or whether a team are being batted out of a game.
 We can use this to our advantage against the supercomputers of the betting companies, who can’t take this into account.